simvue-io/docs/docs/examples/fds.md

 - `fds_input_file_path`: Path to the FDS input file
 - `workdir_path`: Path to the directory where results will be stored
 - `upload_files`: A list of results file names to be uploaded as Output artifacts - optional, will upload all results files if not specified
 - `slice_parse_quantity`: The FDS quantity for which to find any 2D slices saved by the simulation, and upload the min/max/average as metrics.
 Optional, leave blank to disable slice parsing.
 To use this feature, `WRITE_XYZ` must be true in your FDS config file.
-Note that for visibility, use 'SOOT VISIBILITY'.
+Note that for visibility, use `'SOOT VISIBILITY'`.
 - `slice_parse_interval`: The interval (in minutes) at which to parse and upload 2D slice data - optional, default is 1 minute
 - `slice_parse_ignore_zeros`: Whether to ignore values of zero in the 2D slices - useful if there are obstructions in the mesh like pillars.
 Optional, default is True.
 - `ulimit`: Value to set the stack size to - for Linux, this should be kept at the default value of 'unlimited'